top of page

 Cong Galway Route.jpg

-The fleet is limited to a maximum of 40 boats and comprises a variety of boats from racing dinghies to Galway Hookers and everything in between.
+The fleet is limited to a maximum of 40 boats and comprises a variety of boats from racing dinghies to small keelboat cruisers to Galway Hookers and everything in between.

 A bus brings participants from Galway to Cong on the morning of the event to enable sailors to leave trailers and cars in Galway for recovery & transport after the event.